4-IA/4-IA/README.md

     </td>
   </tr>
 </table>
-Telegram Group Bot - Useful configurations for waves forks, in a more complete way, with more parameters
+Useful configurations for waves forks, in a more complete way, with more parameters

 ---